ktjkc/reflextrust/paper/trust-modulation-core.md

 > **This document is part of an open research initiative on trust-based prompting, reflexive AI behavior, and alignment transparency.**
 >
-> STRATA is designed as a modular, extensible architecture for context-sensitive AI behavior modeling.
+> ReflexTrust is designed as a modular, extensible architecture for context-sensitive AI behavior modeling.
 > Contributions, critical discussions, and collaborative refinements are explicitly welcome.
-> STRATA system prompts are available upon request to contributors, collaborators, or independent researchers supporting trust-based AI development.
+> ReflexTrust system prompts are available upon request to contributors, collaborators, or independent researchers supporting trust-based AI development.

 ---